neuroinformatics-unit/gsoc/GSoC-2025/movement - Calibrating Confidence scores in movement (Mahima Sahu).md

 - **Synopsis**:

     The project aims to calibrate the confidence scores produced by pose estimation frameworks (e.g., DeepLabCut, SLEAP) in the movement ecosystem so that they better reflect the actual probability of a keypoint being correctly detected.
 Implementing methods for improving confidence calibration will improve result reliability, model comparison, and overall
    interpretability for research and other purposes.

 - **Implementation timeline**
     - **Minimal Deliverables**
-        - Implement a calibration method for confidence scores in at least one supported pose estimation framework (e.g., DeepLabCut or SLEAP), comparing multiple approaches such as logistic or log-log regression.
+        - Implement a calibration method for confidence scores in supported pose estimate framework using log-log regression, Histogram binning, Temperature sensing, or isotonic regressions

-        - Evaluate calibration performance using reliability diagrams and metrics such as Expected Calibration Error (ECE), and assess its effect on downstream tasks like behavioral classification.
+        - Evaluate calibration performance using reliability diagrams (predicted confidence vs. true accuracy) and metrics such as Expected Calibration Error, and its effect on downstream tasks like behavioral classification.

         - Develop unit tests to ensure correctness and stability of the implemented calibration methods.